 In the end, we tacked another two hours onto our trip.
 We also ended up taking the nerve-wracking Sonora Pass.
 My traveling companion and I got rather irritable.
 We bounced our frustration off of each other.
 Gratefully, I was reminded of a podcast I heard yesterday.
-It was one of my favorite podcasts – Sisters In Law.
-The “sisters,” four remarkable female attorneys, discuss the weekly national legal news items.
+It was one of my favorite podcasts – Sisters In Law. where the “sisters,” four remarkable female attorneys, discuss national legal news items every week.
 I love having the law explained to me – especially by such brilliant women.
-And because they are women, they start their conversions off with light “womanly” things such as recipes, or children.
+And because they are women, they start their conversions off with light “womanly” things such as recipes or children.
 Once they discussed good Wordle strategies and yesterday they brought up the topic of how to avoid travel frustration when things don’t go as planned.
 One woman recounted getting stranded overnight in an airport with no food and only straight-backed chairs.
-How does one keep up their spirits in those situations?
-How does one keep from clobbering one’s traveling companions?
+How does a person keep up their spirits in those situations?
+How does they keep from clobbering their traveling companions?

 The podcast came just in time.
 It helped calm me down(ish).
 Fortunately, we also found a friendly couple who gave us good directions out of this dilemma.
 And when we told them our story they exclaimed, “Yes, you ARE lost!”
 Then the man said, “But enjoy your trip anyway.
 The scenery and weather are beautiful.
 And there are no fires as there were a couple weeks ago!”
 We tried to heed his advice.